 They love attention and interaction and will follow you wherever you go in the house.
 Expect a few cuddles or them jumping into your arms to greet you after a long day.
 These cats are great with other animals and children because they are adventurous and love interactive play.

-9. They are Balls of Energy
+They are Balls of Energy

 Flame Point Siamese have so much energy and are constantly on the go to their next adventure.
 This breed is the definition of a curious cat and loves exploring both inside and outside the house.

-10. They are Quite the Chatty Catties
+They are Chatty Catties

 If you’re unprepared for it, you might not realize that meowing a lot is one of the Flame Point Siamese characteristics.
 They’re a very chatty cat, so you can expect more than a few meows here and there.
 This talkative cat will purr (some cats won’t purr!), chirp, and trill your ears off some days.

 This communication tactic may be a way to fulfill companionship or convey their needs to their caretakers.
-Again, blame it on the breeds’ parents, the Siamese and American Tabby, for its very social personality.
+Again, blame it on the breed’s parents, the Siamese and American Tabby, for its very social personality.
 The most talkative cat breeds award often goes to Siamese cats.

 Flame Point cats are a very social and intelligent breed, so maybe they’re just trying to tell you about their day.

-11. Siamese Flame Points Are Very Clever Cats
+Siamese Flame Points are very Clever Cats

 A Flame Point is a triple threat.
 A beautiful coat, a rare breed often sought after, and intelligent.
 They’ve got the total package.